sathariels/sathariels.github.io/_posts/AutoTyper.md

 ---
 layout: post
-title: My Journey in Creating an AutoTyper: Exploring pyautogui and Tkinter for GUI Development
+title: My Journey in Creating an AutoTyper, Exploring pyautogui and Tkinter for GUI Development
 date: May 22, 2024
 description: A simple program that allows you to input text and a WPM count and types it for you in a document
 tags: formatting lua algorithms